intel/intel-extension-for-transformers/neural_chat/docker/inference/README.md

-Intel Chatbot Inference Dockerfile installer for Ubuntu22.04
+Intel Neural Chat Inference Dockerfile installer for Ubuntu22.04

 # Do chatbot inference with Docker